-On the teacher side, NoRedInk is an easy way to track student progress and assign students practice in problem areas.
-Once a student takes a quiz or completes an assignment, their score shows up in a gradebook-like display, with each box color-coded to indicate the student's mastery of each topic.
+On the teacher side, NoRedInk offers an efficient way to track student progress and assign students practice in problem areas.
+Teachers can easily assign diagnostic quizzes and choose topics quickly.
+Once students take a quiz or complete an assignment, their score shows up in a gradebook-like display, with each box color-coded to indicate the their mastery of each topic.

 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.